desdic/greyjoy.nvim/README.md

-  show_command = false, -- show command to run in menu show_command_in_output = true, -- show command that was just executed in output patterns = {".git", ".svn"}, -- patterns to find the root of the project extensions = {}, -- no extensions are loaded per default }
+  show_command = false, -- show command to run in menu show_command_in_output = true, -- show command that was just executed in output patterns = {".git", ".svn"}, -- patterns to find the root of the project output_result = "buffer", -- buffer or to toggleterm extensions = {}, -- no extensions are loaded per default }
 ```